zcai1/checker-framework-inference/README.md

   At this moment, we have below available back ends:

-  * `MaxSAT`: Encodes constraints as Max-SAT problem and use Sat4j library to solve.
+  * `MaxSat`: Encodes constraints as Max-SAT problem and use Sat4j library to solve.

   * `Lingeling`: Encodes constraints as SAT problem and use Lingeling solver to solve.